17 years on from losing Kenzie, I often get asked, "Does time ease the pain of grief?"

 In that first year, I threw myself more and more into activities that would keep me focused.
 Raising Conor, going back to university, being involved in the Herceptin campaign, while also continuing on my own breast cancer treatment.

 I had the support of loving family, friends and a fantastic psychotherapist, Maxine, who helped me navigate through this journey with grief.
 I certainly couldn't do it alone.
 I learned how to identify triggers for my grief and how to manage those.
-For me, keeping active, being outdoors amongst nature, walking, biking, swimming, exploring new places and experiencing new things have all helped.
+For me, keeping active, being outdoors among nature, walking, biking, swimming, exploring new places and experiencing new things have all helped.
 Being surrounded by positive, kind, genuine, compassionate and empathetic people has been exceptionally beneficial too.

 Over time, it is like I have developed a thin veneer to hold everything together, knowing what to do to keep it all intact, but sometimes that thin veneer cracks.
 I'm aware when it happens and have learned how to manage it.